galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >    > <question-title></question-title>
 >    >
 >    > 1.
 How many transcripts within introns have been detected?
+>    > 1.
+How many transcripts are withing exons of ENST00000358220.1 ?
 >    >
 >    >    > <solution-title></solution-title>
 >    >    >
 >    >    > 1.
 The output of **Filter** {% icon tool %} has 47 lines so 47 transcripts.
+>    >    > 2.
+The first 3 lines have ENST00000358220.1 in the second columns.
+There are 3 transcripts.
 >    >    >
 >    >    {: .solution}
 >    {: .question}
 {: .hands_on}

 It is always good to check visually the findings using the coverage.
-We will take advantage of the coverage files we generated with **STAR** and the annotation generated by **StringTie**, and will use a software called **pyGenomeTracks**
+We will check if we can validate the three transcripts in the introns of ENST00000358220.1.
+For this, we will take advantage of the coverage files we generated with **STAR** and the annotation generated by **StringTie**, and will use a software called **pyGenomeTracks**

 > <hands-on-title>Check new transcript in intron with pyGenometracks from STAR coverage</hands-on-title>
 >